 83cm x 60cm / 30cm x 24cm

-A private commission based around my forgery of the painting 'Questioning Children' 1948, by Karel Appel.
+A private commission that led to me forging the painting 'Questioning Children' 1948, by Karel Appel.

 Invited to make a new work for the home of two architects I devised a project that asked the question "What object would you like to own but know that, for whatever reason, you never will?
 Whatever it is I will remake it for you".

 The question prompted a long negotiation as we discussed the various potential outcomes, whittling a long list of options - literary first editions, prototypes, photographs, designer objects - down to the final selection.
 They finally chose the Karel Appel piece as a poster for this work had always been in one of their uncles homes when they would visit as a child.